 Time Trials to follow starting around 8:30 a.m.

 Jr. Dragster's 1st Qualifying Session at 8:30 a.m.
 Jrs. are the first ones out.
 (2 Qualifying Sessions, possibly 3)

 Each participant in the Jr. Dragster events will earn points for each round of competition won at each Jr. Dragster race.
 We will take your best 7 of 9 events towards the Year End Points Chase.
 Year end trophies and prizes will be awarded to the top 2 finishers in the Rock Falls Raceway Jr. Dragster Points Series.
 Points will be assessed as follows: 30 points for entering and 10 points for each round of competition won.
 To eliminate ties, extra points (5, 3, 1) will be awarded to the race winner, runner-up and semi-finalist(s).
 A Team Rock Falls Membership is not required for the Jr. Dragster points series.

-Please remember that Rock Falls Raceway must have in their possession a Minor Release signed by both parents or legal guardians before your child's participation in a Jr. Dragster event.
+Please remember that Rock Falls Raceway must have in their possession a Minor Release signed and NOTARIZED by both parents or legal guardians before your child's participation in a Jr. Dragster event.
 If we do not have a Release signed by both parents or legal guardians on the date of the Jr. Dragster events, your child will not be able to race.
-The signed Minor Release will be kept on file at the track and will be valid for the 2018 racing season at Rock Falls Raceway.
-If you are in need of a Release, please contact Jennifer Anderson of Rock Falls Raceway at (715) 858-0170 or by email @ Jennifer@RockFallsRaceway.Com.
+The signed Minor Release will be kept on file at the track and will be valid for the 2020 racing season at Rock Falls Raceway.
+The Minor Release can be obtained by "Clicking Here".
+The Minor Release MUST be PRINTED OUT IN COLOR in order for it to be Valid!

 Finally, please remember that your child's safety is our #1 concern here at Rock Falls Raceway.
 We are here to give the kids a safe place to race and have fun so please follow the NHRA Rules and Regulations established for the Jr. Drag Racing League.